siddharth-sing-h/siddharth-sing-h.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Siddharth Singh, an aspiring researcher in the field of Quantum techologies.
+My name is Siddharth Singh, an aspiring researcher in the field of Quantum technologies.
 I am working on solving problems that might eventually change the way we see the world.

 About
 ======